chrplr/PCBS/docs/software-installation.rst

 Software Installation
 *********************

-We explain below how to install a code editor (*sublime text*), a version control system (*git*), the statistical programming language *R* and the associated integrated development environement (*R Studio*), the *Anaconda3 Python* distribution and the *Expyriment* python module.
-(In addition, we provide a link to instructions on how to install the *Psychtoolbox* and *Psychopy* experiment generators, an optional step as this book does not rely on these modules).
+We explain below how to install:

+- a code editor: *Sublime text*
+- a version control system: *Git*
+- the statistical programming language: *R*
+- its integrated development environement: *R Studio*
+- Various python packages, including *expyriment*,
+- the *Psychtoolbox-3* for vision and neural sciences.

 Warnings:

--  You will need to download about 1GB of software from the Internet.
+-  You will need to download several GB of software from the Internet.
    Therefore, make sure to have a decent connection.
 -  Make sure that you have at least 5GB of free space on your hard drive to unpack the various software.
 -  You will need to have administrator rights to install some of the softwares.
-If you are using a computer from an Institution, this is not always the case.
-Check with your IT team.
+If you are using a computer from an Institution, check with the IT support team.
--  If you are using Windows, make sure your user name doesn’t include spaces or characters that don’t belong to the English alphabet (accents, ideograms,…).
-If you do, better create a new user with a simple identifier.